 Project Director: Anne Bowman Phone: (309) 672-5979 E-Mail: email@example.com

 Grant Title: Breast Health Navigation Services

 Breast Cancer disparities are differences in breast cancer outcomes among specific population groups.
-These groups may include those characterized by race/ethnicity, religion or nationality, socioeconomic status, age, geography, or disability.
+These groups may include those characterized by race/ethnicity, religion, or nationality, socioeconomic status, age, geography, or disability.
 There are many reasons for the disparities in breast cancer outcomes in these populations.
 However, differences in the prevalence of established breast cancer risk factors, as well as barriers to quality care are often responsible.
-Barriers to quality care that may lead to disparities in breast cancer outcomes are: financial and economic, language and cultural, communication, health care system, transportation, biases, fear.
-The proposed project – Breast Health Navigation Services, is a process by which a navigation team guides 150 patients through and around barriers in the continuum of care.
-Evidence has shown an improvement in five-year survival rates of breast cancer patients and families who were navigated from screening through resolution.
+Barriers to quality care that may lead to disparities in breast cancer outcomes are: financial and economic, language and cultural, communication, health care systems, transportation, biases, fear.
+The project is a process by which a navigation team guides 225 patients through and around barriers in their continuum of care.
+Evidence has shown an improvement in 5-year survival rates of breast cancer patients and families who were navigated from screening through resolution.